Dr. Lenka of MedStar Georgetown University Hospital has no relevant financial relationships to disclose.)

 • Currently, no specific treatment is available for corticobasal degeneration.

 Historical note and terminology

 Several neurodegenerative disorders have prominent parkinsonian features within the context of more neurologic dysfunction than typically seen in Parkinson disease.
 At autopsy, patients with these disorders show more extensive and diffuse neuropathologic changes than the relatively isolated nigral degeneration of Parkinson disease.
 Because of the extensive clinical overlap among these various syndromes and Parkinson disease, the related syndromes have been historically termed "parkinsonism-plus" syndromes (Piboolnurak and Waters 2003).
-Among these, clinicians and pathologists identify progressive supranuclear palsy, olivopontocerebellar atrophy, striatonigral degeneration, and corticobasal degeneration, which was first described clearly in 1967 (Rebeiz et al 1967).
+Among these, clinicians and pathologists identify progressive supranuclear palsy, multiple system atrophy, olivopontocerebellar atrophy, striatonigral degeneration, and corticobasal degeneration, which was first described clearly in 1967 (Rebeiz et al 1967).
 "Cortical basal ganglionic degeneration," "cortico-dento-nigral degeneration," "cortico-dentato-nigral degeneration," "corticonigral degeneration," and “corticobasal degeneration” are synonymous terms (Stover and Watts 2001).
 Although specifically described for the first time in modern times, earlier possible cases from the 19th and early 20th century have been cited (Goetz et al 2001).
 The celebrated composer Maurice Ravel may have suffered with this condition (Amaducci et al 2002).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.

 If you are a subscriber, please log in.